roman-milk/roman-milk.github.io/victoria-the-slut.md

+===

- ****** Victoria the Slut Ch.
-04 ****** byLifeisgood21© I pounded Jenny through her orgasm for a couple moments, her pussy muscles gripping at me like a vice.
+I pounded Jenny through her orgasm for a couple moments, her pussy muscles gripping at me like a vice.
 Just after Frank blew his load in Jenny's mouth I felt my balls contract.
 "Fuck yes!"
 I grunted loudly and buried my cock as deep in Jenny's wet cunt as I could.
 Holding her too me I felt my cock spasm a couple times as I coated her insides with my cum.

  I stayed buried in Jenny for half a minute, relishing the feel of her tight pussy twitching around my cock, before finally pulling out of her.
 "Ohhh fuck that felt so good."
 She moaned, collapsing in the passenger seat of the cab.
 Looking back over her shoulder, Frank's cum smeared all over her face, she said "Is that what you had in mind?"